mzhang00/MKS22X-FinalProject/README.md

 * Nullpointer exception fixed, bug caused by accidental switching of initialization between lifeTime and lifeSpan
 * Edited dance phase to give player more room to dodge
 * Fixed leadPlayerShoot by using discriminant or using the monsterPlayerVelocity
+* Added regenerateHealth() for player to regenerate health.
+Tweaked it to regenerate one health per second

 June 3rd 2019:
 =======================================================================================